data-dev/MetaData/index.md

 		- float
 - geolocation
 	- subtype  - A string representing the subtypes
+		- latlong - will treat data as strings of (lat, long)
+        - can supply "sep" as well to specify that lat, long are separate by something other than ", "
 		- latitude
 		- longitude
+  - geo_name - A string specifying what the resulting (lat, long) pair column name will be
+  - geo_ref - A string specifying the name of the other paired geo column (lat-> long, long->lat)
 - datetime
 	- properties - any special properties that belong to the type
 		- format - A string representing the datetime format